-Performance: Application of dance technique and performance quality and interpreting dance through various styles Composition: Creating and developing dance by applying the compositional process and the elements of dance.
-Appreciation: The study of dance in a socio-historic context and making critical judgements when viewing and analysing their own work and dance works of art.
+Performance: Application of dance technique and performance quality and interpreting dance through various styles the elements of dance.

+Composition: Creating and developing dance by applying the compositional process and judgements when viewing and analysing their own work and dance works of art.